'We've got to run' — Idaho mall shooting leaves 2 dead

-BOISE, Idaho (AP) — Idaho police exchanged gunfire with a suspect during a shooting at a shopping mall in Boise that killed two people and injured four, including an officer, authorities said.
+“My friend was trying to process it,” Gypin said.
+“I just looked at her and said, ‘We’ve got to run.’
+So we just ran and kept running until we got to the outer perimeter of the parking lot.”

+Two people were killed and four injured — including an officer — at the Boise Towne Square shopping mall, authorities said.
+The officer was injured in an exchange of gunfire with the suspect, who was detained and hospitalized in critical condition, police said.

-Boise Police Chief Ryan Lee told reporters that the shooting was reported about 1:50 p.m. on Monday and included a report that one person was “shot and down.”
-Panicked people who were inside the mall fled to the parking lot.
+Boise Police Chief Ryan Lee told reporters that the shooting was reported about 1:50 p.m. and included a report that one person was “shot and down.”

-When officers arrived, they spotted someone who matched the description of the suspect.
+When officers arrived, they saw someone who matched the description of the suspect.

 “There was an exchange of gunfire that ensued shortly thereafter, resulting in the officer’s injury, as well as the suspect being taken into custody,” Lee said.